-River Lugg and Moseley Common Sites of Special Scientific Interest
+River Wye Site of Special Scientific Interest

-Based on the plans submitted, Natural England considers that the proposed development will not
+Based on the plans submitted, Natural England considers that the proposed development will not damage or destroy the interest features for which the site has been notified and has no objection.

 Further general advice on the consideration of protected species and other natural environment issues is provided at Annex A.